Establishing Your Credentials in Emergency Management

 If an AEM applicant uses coursework from their only baccalaureate/bachelor’s degree to meet the training requirement, this degree cannot be used later to meet the education requirement when upgrading to CEM.

-The CEM designation is the highest level of professional certification in emergency management, requiring both training and professional contributions.
+The CEM certification is the highest level of professional certification in emergency management, requiring both training and professional contributions.

 In addition to the AEM requirements, CEM applicants must document:

-Work history older than 10 years is acceptable if properly documented.
+Work history older than 10 years may be accepted if properly documented.

 Contact IAEM at certificationinfo@iaem.com.